 Harriet frequently advises in relation to the enforceability of restrictive covenants.
 She has recently advised the following clients:

 Harriet has a wide range of experience in regulatory and professional discipline.
-She recently successfully represented the appellant doctor in Lawrance v GMC EWHC 596 (Admin), an appeal to the High Court against a decision to erase her from the Register.
-The decision is likely to have far-reaching ramifications for disciplinary panels in relation to all professions since panels will be required to consider giving an absent professional a further opportunity to attend in dishonesty cases once a determination on the facts has been made.
+She successfully represented the appellant doctor in Lawrance v GMC EWHC 586 (Admin), an appeal to the High Court against a decision to erase her from the Register in which there were issues of dishonesty.

 Harriet has undertaken a secondment reviewing cases for the Nursing and Midwifery Council (NMC), assisted in financial regulatory cases, and accepts instructions in sports disciplinary matters.
 She also sits as an independent member for Thames Valley Police in police disciplinary hearings.

 Harriet accepts instructions in a range of areas of professional negligence.
-Recent and ongoing work includes:
+Examples of work include:

 Harriet has the following experience in sports law: